shakyShane/resp-modifier/README.md

 the livereload specific bits & with multiple replacements added.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
-Lint and test your code using [Gulp](http://gulpjs.com/).
+Lint and test your code using `npm test`.

 ## Release History
 _(Nothing yet)_